 - Our work includes interfacing with the larger MDA community including Ground-based Midcourse Defense Subject Matter Experts (SMEs), and Technical Direction Agent (TDA) personnel working at various Federally Funded Research and Development Centers (FFRDCs) in technical interchanges with the prime contractor on engineering topics while considering how the engineering trades affects mass, performance, reliability, survivability, concept of operations (ConOps), and program cost and schedule.

-- TriVector’s engineering assessments include determining Technology Readiness Level (TRL) for new technologies that increase the liklihood of NGI intercepting targets.
+- TriVector’s engineering assessments include determining Technology Readiness Level (TRL) for new technologies that increase the likelihood of NGI intercepting targets.

 - TriVector SMEs have aided the NGI Gold Program Office with Earned Value Management (EVM) by participating in EVM meetings with the prime contractor and the subcontractors and interviewing the Cost Account Managers (CAMs) directly on design, prototype, and test efforts.